Peruvian Law Expert

 • 20+ years of civil practice in Peru

-Dr. Alberto Miranda — Peruvian Law Expert & Expert Witness (Lima, Peru)
+Dr. Alberto Miranda — Peruvian Law Expert and Expert Witness on Peruvian Law

-This service is provided exclusively to law firms and counsel.
-I do not provide legal advice directly to parties.
-No attorney-client relationship is created until engagement terms are agreed in writing.
+This service is provided to law firms and instructing counsel.
+Dr. Miranda does not advise parties directly in foreign proceedings.
+No attorney-client relationship is created until engagement terms are confirmed in writing.

-I prepare independent expert legal opinions on Peruvian law for use in foreign court proceedings and cross-border civil disputes.
-Reports are drafted to be clear, well-sourced, and suitable for common-law expectations (executive summary, numbered conclusions, annexes).
+Dr. Alberto Miranda prepares independent expert legal opinions on Peruvian law for foreign court proceedings and cross-border civil disputes.
+Reports are drafted for instructing counsel and structured for common-law expectations: executive summary, expert qualifications, scope of opinion, applicable Peruvian legal framework, question-by-question analysis, numbered conclusions, independence statement, and annexes.

 Typical matters include

-• Marriage validity and civil registry issues under Peruvian law
+• Marriage validity and Peruvian civil registry issues

 • Divorce framework and legal effects under Peruvian civil law

-• Child custody, parental authority, and related family law matters
+• Child custody, parental authority, and family-law questions involving Peru

-• Hague Convention matters involving Peru (family-law legal framework and context)
+• Hague Convention matters involving the Peruvian family-law framework

-• Inheritance & succession (wills, intestate succession, forced heirship)
+• Inheritance and succession, including wills, intestate succession, and forced heirship

-• Recognition / effects questions involving Peruvian law (Peru-related legal consequences of foreign acts or statuses)
+• Exequatur and recognition questions involving Peruvian legal effects of foreign judgments or legal status

-Common use cases: marriage validity, custody/parental authority, forced heirship, Hague-related issues, and Peru-linked recognition/effects questions.
+Common use cases: marriage validity, custody and parental authority, forced heirship, Hague-related issues, exequatur, registry effects, and Peru-linked recognition or enforcement questions.

 Professional boundaries

-I do not opine on matters of fact, credibility, or the law of any non-Peruvian jurisdiction.
-My role is limited to explaining Peruvian law, based on materials provided by instructing counsel and Peruvian legal sources as of the opinion date.
+Dr. Miranda does not opine on matters of fact, witness credibility, or the law of any non-Peruvian jurisdiction.
+His role is limited to explaining Peruvian law based on documents, factual assumptions, and questions provided by instructing counsel.

 Case materials are handled confidentially.
 Please avoid sending highly sensitive personal data until engagement terms are confirmed and a secure exchange method is established.